polyfen/polyatlas/README.md

 ## About the Code...

-I'm a designer, not a coder... so it's not the most elegantly written code, but it works.
+I'm a designer, not an engineer... so it's not the most elegantly written code, but it works.
 Any contributions are highly appreciated!

 ## Join our Community on Slack!